Gear & Resources

 Flashlights: After much research, we decided on a set of Fenix flashlights.
 These are great to have if there is any chance you will end up on a trail at night.
 They will light up your way perfectly.

 Granola Bars/Snacks: Hanger is real, you guys!
-Our favorite snacks for the road are Larabars, Nutrigrain Bars and, of course, homemade trail mix!
+Our favorite snacks for the road are Larabars, Nutrigrain Bars and, of course, peanut butter and jelly sandwiches (a staple in our home)!

 For Rainy Days:

 Waterproof Boots: Sometimes you need something a little more heavy-duty for hikes.
-We have a great pair of Columbia boots.
-We wear them when we hike over big boulders or in wet conditions.
+We each have Columbia boots that we wear when we hike over big boulders or in wet conditions.

-Rain Jackets: I have a very comfortable Rain Jacket from The North Face that I love.
-I bought it after going to Oregon for the first time and realizing I need something lightweight for summer hikes in the rain.
+Rain Jackets: Brooke has a very comfortable Rain Jacket from The North Face.
+She bought it after going to Oregon for the first time and realizing her need for something lightweight during rainy summer hikes.
 Just make sure whichever jacket you go with that it is waterproof, not just resistant – especially if you will be in heavy rain.

 Dry bag: These are great for rainy hikes, boat tours, kayaking, and any other activities that may lead to you getting very wet.
 We went with the Aqua Quest Stylin Waterproof Dry Bag Backpack.
 It is big enough to hold everything we need and it kept everything dry.
 Just velcro the top, roll it and clip to keep your belongings safe!